DorresteinLaboratory/NAP_ProteoSAFe/README.md

 ### Creating a custom database
 #### Description
 A custom database can be used as input in NAP.
-The list of structure as to be processed with dedicated Jupyter notebook first http://jupyter.org/install.
+The list of structure has to be processed first with dedicated Jupyter notebook [http://jupyter.org/install].
 The notebook and input template files are available in the following folder. https://github.com/DorresteinLaboratory/NAP_ProteoSAFe/tree/master/formatdb
-#### Installation
+#### Installation instructions
 First, install Miniconda https://conda.io/miniconda.html

-Then, in miniconda, install Jupyter notebook: https://jupyter.readthedocs.io/en/latest/install.html
+In miniconda, install Jupyter notebook: https://jupyter.readthedocs.io/en/latest/install.html
 ```
 pip3 install --upgrade pip
 pip3 install jupyter